 “Parents and Fallbrook High seniors anxiously await the painting of the tank and begin calling the office early in June to find out when we’re doing it,” said Noelle Denke, FPUD public affairs officer.
 “This year, it’s especially exciting for them because they’re going back to campus and need something to look forward to.”

 The reason for the annual external makeover dates back 35 years.
-Prior to painting the tank, Fallbrook High seniors took on a longstanding dare.
+Before the district started painting the tank, Fallbrook High seniors took on a longstanding dare.
 They would climb up the hill in the middle of the night, scale the tank and then paint it themselves.

 But it didn’t deter the energetic students.
 Instead, they just began jumping the fence in the middle of the night.
-So the District struck a deal with the students.
-If they would stop risking their safety for the dare, the district would safely paint the tank every year to commemorate them.
+So district officials struck a deal with the students.
+If they would stop risking their safety for the dare, FPUD would safely paint the tank every year to commemorate them.

-It takes District staff about eight hours to paint the 25-foot-tall numbers onto the 3.6 million-gallon tank.
-Since the tank shares the space with several cell towers, the Fallbrook Public Utility District makes arrangements with them to power-down their towers.
+Since the tank shares the space with several cell towers, Fallbrook Public Utility District makes arrangements to power down their towers.
 Then crews safely hoist themselves up to the tower and get to work painting.

 Rattlesnake Tank was built in the early 1950s and is one of Fallbrook’s oldest and most visible water tanks.